-• Well in advance of the game, the official scorer should make sure an official scoresheet is available.
+Well in advance of the game, the official scorer should make sure an official scoresheet is available.
 Official scoresheets should be available through the league the teams are participating in and often times are in the hands of the team manager.
 If all else fails, USA Hockey does have official scoresheets available through their merchandise supplier.
+In some instances, an electronic scoring/statistics system may be used.